 Worship Arts: Friends with a creative view on the world can help us envision ways to incorporate the arts into worship.
 Visual Arts include the beautiful pictures on our slides, banners for the walls, and other materials, symbols, and colors that we incorporate throughout the liturgical year.

 Mission Team: Our Mission team works diligently to keep Missions in the forefront of our congregation’s hearts.
 By choosing a “Mission of the Month” to focus on, they highlight the ways that we are already engaging in life-changing mission.
-We not only highlight the things CEH is working on, but we highlight the efforts of our own PC(USA) and other incredible missions like Heifer International.
+We highlight local programs as well as the efforts of our own PC(USA) and other incredible missions like Heifer International.

 Building and Grounds: If you’ve got a knack for fixing things or gardening, you can find a place to serve at CEH.
 We are blessed with an amazing facility, and thanks to the many hands that are always at work around the church building, we are striving to keep it a great place to worship God and serve our community.